Confounding: Types

-In risk assessments, factors such as age, gender, and educational levels often affect health status and so should be controlled.
-Beyond these factors, researchers may not consider or have access to data on other causal factors.
-An example is on the study of smoking tobacco on human health.
-Smoking, drinking alcohol, and diet are lifestyle activities that are related.
-A risk assessment that looks at the effects of smoking but does not control for alcohol consumption or diet may overestimate the risk of smoking.
-Smoking and confounding are reviewed in occupational risk assessments such as the safety of coal mining.
-When there is not a large sample population of non-smokers or non-drinkers in a particular occupation, the risk assessment may be biased towards finding a negative effect on health.

 Decreasing the potential for confounding

 A reduction in the potential for the occurrence and effect of confounding factors can be obtained by increasing the types and numbers of comparisons performed in an analysis.
 If measures or manipulations of core constructs are confounded (i.e. operational or procedural confounds exist), subgroup analysis may not reveal problems in the analysis.
 Additionally, increasing the number of comparisons can create other problems (see multiple comparisons).

 Peer review is a process that can assist in reducing instances of confounding, either before study implementation or after analysis has occurred.
 Peer review relies on collective expertise within a discipline to identify potential weaknesses in study design and analysis, including ways in which results may depend on confounding.
 Similarly, replication can test for the robustness of findings from one study under alternative study conditions or alternative analyses (e.g., controlling for potential confounds not identified in the initial study).

 Confounding effects may be less likely to occur and act similarly at multiple times and locations.
 In selecting study sites, the environment can be characterized in detail at the study sites to ensure sites are ecologically similar and therefore less likely to have confounding variables.
 Lastly, the relationship between the environmental variables that possibly confound the analysis and the measured parameters can be studied.
 The information pertaining to environmental variables can then be used in site-specific models to identify residual variance that may be due to real effects.

 Depending on the type of study design in place, there are various ways to modify that design to actively exclude or control confounding variables: